ynput/resolve-pcontext/README.md

 -   _Context_ - dictionary object with collected processing data
 -   _Clip_ - entity with stored dictionary data for a clip
--   _Asset_ - a part of a project, such as or Shot (usually a Clip)
+-   _Asset_ - a part of a project, such as a Shot (usually a Clip)
--   _Subset_ - a part of an Asset, such as a raw source, plates, nuke script
+-   _Subset_ - a part of an Asset, such as a RAW source, plates, nuke script
 -   _Version_ - an immutable iteration of a Subset
 -   _Representation_ - one of many file representations (extensions) of a Version
 -   _Collector_ - micro-plugin with specified set of functions for collecting data from Resolve's context